vmware/terraform-provider-avi/website/docs/d/avi_upgradestatusinfo.html.markdown

 * `params` - Parameters associated with the upgrade operation.
 Field introduced in 18.2.6.
 * `patch_image_path` - Image path of current patch image.
 Field introduced in 18.2.10, 20.1.1.
 * `patch_image_ref` - Image uuid for identifying the current patch.example  base-image is 18.2.6 and a patch 6p1 is applied, then this field will indicate the 6p1 value.
 It is a reference to an object of type image.
 Field introduced in 18.2.6.
 * `patch_list` - List of patches applied to this node.
-Example  base-image is 18.2.6 and a patch 6p1 is applied, then a patch 6p5 applied, this field will indicate the [{'6p1', '6p1_image_uuid'}, {'6p5', '6p5_image_uuid'}] value.
+Example  base-image is 18.2.6 and a patch 6p1 is applied, then a patch 6p5 applied.
+This field will indicate the [{'6p1', '6p1_image_uuid'}, {'6p5', '6p5_image_uuid'}] value.
 Field introduced in 18.2.8, 20.1.1.
 * `patch_reboot` - Flag for patch op with reboot.
 Field introduced in 18.2.10, 20.1.1.
 * `patch_version` - Current patch version applied to this node.
 Example  base-image is 18.2.6 and a patch 6p1 is applied, then this field will indicate the 6p1 value.
 Field introduced in 18.2.6.
 * `prev_image_path` - Image path of previous base image.
 Field introduced in 18.2.10, 20.1.1.